-Who are we missing?
+Who is missing?

 Which men’s fashion startups and innovative apparel bread a are missing from this list?
 Leave your suggestions in the comments.

 About JakeJake is passionate about exploring entrepreneurs' global journeys.
 He founded Modern Fellows in 2012 to get to know the entrepreneurs behind the innovative brands helping men dress sharp in the digital age.
-Jake has written about entrepreneurship, international business and fashion for outlets including Business Week, Forbes, Inc., Details Style Syndicate and Primer Magazine, and has provided analysis on international business for BBC Radio, NBC News, CNN and Time Magazine.
+Jake has written about entrepreneurship, international business and/or fashion for outlets including Business Week, Forbes, Inc., Details Style Syndicate and Primer Magazine, and has provided analysis on international business for BBC Radio, NBC News, CNN and Time Magazine.

-* Find Alternatives to Warby Parker that also let you try on prescription eyeglasses at home.
+* Find 21 Alternatives to Warby Parker that also let you try on prescription eyeglasses at home.

-* Get $25 off your first suit at Black Lapel, one of our favorite online custom tailors.
+* Get $50 off your first suit at Black Lapel, one of my favorite online custom tailors.

 * Discover the best places to buy colorful socks online.